tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 https://en.wikipedia.org/wiki/Lisp_(programming_language)

-LISP is one year yonger than FORTRAN, and was originally specified in 1958.
+LISP is one year younger than FORTRAN, and was originally specified in 1958.

 M-expressions were meant to be the form of the language, and are used in the documentaion (for instance in the LISP 1.5 Programmer's Manual).